 The Plan is authorized to invest in eligible investments as prescribed in Title 74 O.S.
-935.9.
-Investments in the mutual funds are presented at fair value, which is the price that would be received if the investments were sold in an orderly transaction between a willing buyer and a willing seller.
-Investments in the common trust funds are presented at fair value based on the unit price quoted by the fund, representing the fair value of the underlying investment.
-Investments in the Stable Value fund, an interest-earning contract, are presented at contract book value, which approximates fair value, as determined by the Plan's recordkeeper.
+1701.
+Investments in mutual funds are presented at fair value, which is the price that would be received if the investments were sold in an orderly transaction between a willing buyer and a willing seller.
+Investments in the annuity contracts are presented at contract value, which approximates their fair value.
+Investments in the Stable Value Fund, an interest-earning contract, are presented at book value as determined by the Plan's record keeper.